-The Group has entered into an agreement to acquire New Zealand's only PET recycler, Flight Plastics NZ, a leading recycler and provider of plastic trays and containers for grocery products in New Zealand, for a purchase consideration of NZD \$26million.
+The Group has entered into an agreement to acquire New Zealand's only PET recycler, Flight Plastics NZ, a deading recycler and provider of plastic trays and containers for grocery products in New Zealand, for a purchase consideration of NZD \$26million.
 The transaction remains conditional on approval by regulatory authorities.

-In the opinion of the Directors, other than the matters aforementioned, there have been no other material matters or circumstances which have arisen between 30 June 2020 and the date of this report that have significantly affected or may significantly affect the operations of the Group, the results of those operations and the state of affairs of the Group in subsequent financial periods.
+In the opinion of the Directors, other than the matters aforementioned, there have been no other material matters or circumstances which have arisen between 30 June 2020 and the date of this Report that have significantly affected or may significantly affected or may significantly affect the operations of the Group, the results of those operations and the state of affairs of the Group in subsequent financial periods.